mui/material-ui/packages/pigment-css-react/HOW_PIGMENT_CSS_WORKS.md

 ### 1. Detection and evaluation

 When the source file above (`app.js`) goes through the bundler transform, Pigment CSS's bundler plugin looks for the call site of `css` imported from `@pigment-css/react` and prepares an intermediate source file to get the actual values of the arguments of the `css` call.
+This happens through WyW-in-JS's processors.
 In this case, the simplified intermediate code is:

 ```js
 const _exp1 = ({ theme }) => ({